T-3DGS: Removing Transient Objects for 3D Scene Reconstruction: Handling Semi-Transient Objects

 Our method reliably removes transient and semi-transient distractors and successfully reconstructs static artifact-free 3D scenes.
-However, we have noticed that predicted masks are inflated due to the low resolution of the extracted feature maps, our method can give inconsistent results for small objects, since DINOv2 features are computed on patches.
-These problems could be addressed by utilizing feature extractors with higher-resolution feature maps or guided upsampling.
-Additionally, the temporal refinement process is constrained by a memory window of $N_m$ frames, which means that if an object disappears for more than $N_m$ frames and then reappears, it will be treated as a new instance with a different label.
+However, we have observed that predicted masks tend to be inflated due to the low resolution of the extracted feature maps.
+Our method can also produce inconsistent results for small objects, as DINOv2 features are computed on patches.
+These problems could be addressed by using feature extractors with higher-resolution feature maps or guided upsampling.
+Additionally, the temporal refinement process is limited by a memory window of $N_m$ frames, which means that if an object disappears for more than $N_m$ frames and then reappears, it will be treated as a new instance with a different label.
 This can lead to inconsistent tracking and potentially affect the filtering process, especially for semi-transient objects that may temporarily leave the scene.
 Furthermore, our current filtering approach using global coverage scores may incorrectly filter out valid dynamic objects that undergo significant size changes, such as objects moving towards or away from the camera, or those experiencing perspective changes.
-We leave it as future work.
+We leave this aspect for future work.